top of page

 RESEARCH

-I developed a research plan along with research tools like interview protocol, survey design to conduct generative and evaluative research to explore patient and staff needs, potential barriers to completing and integrating a (HPOA) into the EHR.
+I developed a research plan along with research tools like interview protocol, survey design to conduct generative and evaluative research to explore patient and staff needs, potential barriers to completing and integrating a HPOA form into the Electronic Health Record.

 Research survey with 81 participants revealed